colobus-delft/tekree1558/datasets/notes.md

 Act as if what you do makes a difference.
 It does.
 Zero Downtime Deployment OAuth Python Load Balancing I find that the harder I work, the more luck I seem to have.
 Serverless
 Cloud Message Queue Database Indexing Stay hungry, stay foolish.
 Quantum Computing JWT Sharding Data Pipeline GraphQL Server Response Predictive Analytics Containerization Work hard in silence, let your success be your noise.
 Replica Set Content Delivery Network
+RabbitMQ Don't be afraid to give up the good to go for the great.
+Performance Code Review Blockchain Stay hungry, stay foolish.
+JavaScript Deployment Event-driven Architecture Version Control Backend Monitoring